 Then, when the storm has passed, the winds have calmed down to a relatively calm 25-30 knots, the seas and seasickness have subsided, and the sun comes out, life is good again.
 It is always amazing to me how quickly we forget how miserable we were, and how much we appreciate that first fine day following a storm.
 And at the end of a long passage, what we remember are the wonderful beam reaches, the moonrises, the dolphins leaping in our bow wake and the magnificence of the stars at night.
 The memory is a funny thing in its subjectivity, and that's a good thing.
 Otherwise, we would have swallowed the anchor and moved ashore a long time ago.

 We have a checklist of things to do when preparing for a storm.
 We keep a printed copy in a protective cover, stowed in a notebook under the Nav Station.
-If you are interested in having a copy, let us know and we will happily send one along.
-Please specify whether you want it in .pdf or .xls format.
+If you are interested in having a copy, you can find it at this link.